ngohungphuc/Research/Readme.md

   that we don't know exactly what the criteria of separation should be.
 Hence, an unsupervised learning algorithm needs to separate the given dataset into a number of groups in the best way possible.

+### What is classification?

+The process of classification is one such technique where we classify data into a given number of classes.
+During classification, we arrange data into a fixed number of categories so that it can be used most effectively and efficiently.

+In machine learning, classification solves the problem of identifying the category to which a new data point belongs.
+We build the classification model based on the training dataset containing data points and the corresponding labels.
+For example, let's say that we want to check whether the given image contains a person's face or not.
+We would build a training dataset containing classes corresponding to these two classes: face and no-face.
+We then train the model based on the training samples we have.
+This trained model is then used for inference.